dechavezv/2nd.paper/2-PositiveSelection/02_GetOrtologs/README.txt

 2. Specify the name of your spescies by typing the following sed -i 's/red.fox.fa/<your_spescies_here>/g' submit_exon_Extraction.sh
+   #Alternatevily provide a list of spescies names and put it in the sctip directory

 3. Make sure to split your bed files in at least 7 diferent files (same size or # lines).
 This will allow to parallelize the job.
    #if you end up having less than 7 bed files.
 Type the following: